copperwater/xNetHack/doc/xnh-changelog-7.0.md

   if made of mithril.
 - Covetous monsters will attempt to equip the item they covet if it comes into their possession and it is equippable.
+- Itlachiayaque replaces the Orb of Detection as the Archeologist quest artifact.
+It is a gold shield of reflection that confers fire resistance and warning when carried and reflection when worn.
+Archeologists do not get a spellcasting penalty for wearing it.
+When invoked, it either summons a stinking cloud, identical to a scroll of the same beatitude, or you can gaze into it for the same effect as a crystal ball.

 ### Interface changes